Hitakshi20/Hitakshi20/README.md

 </p>

 ### 🚀 About Me
-🎯 I’m a Data Analyst with 2+ years of experience in analytics, ML, and AI.
-I specialize in transforming data into actionable insights, with hands-on skills in Python, SQL, and cloud tools like AWS and Spark.
+🎯 I’m a Data Analyst with 2+ years of experience in analytics, data visualization, and machine learning.
+I specialize in transforming data into actionable insights, with hands-on skills in Python, SQL, and cloud tools like AWS.
 Passionate about leveraging AI/LLMs to solve real-world problems and create business value.

 ### 🏫 Education
 - 🎓 *Master of Science - Information Systems*,